ember-community-russia/awesome-ember/README.md

 - [Ember.js](https://github.com/DockYard/styleguides/blob/master/engineering/ember.md)

 ### Codemods
+ - [qunit-dom-codemod](https://github.com/simplabs/qunit-dom-codemod) - Basic codemod to automatically convert your assertions to qunit-dom assertions.
  - [ember-module-migrator](https://github.com/rwjblue/ember-module-migrator) - Automated migration for new Ember application layout.
  - [test-selectors-codemod](https://github.com/lorcan/test-selectors-codemod) - A codemode for fixing the ember-test-selectors testSelector helper deprecation.
+ - [es5-getter-ember-codemod](https://github.com/rondale-sc/es5-getter-ember-codemod) - This codemod is intended to automatically convert your usage of get, and getProperties to use traditional object dot notation.
+ - [ember-qunit-codemod](https://github.com/rwjblue/ember-qunit-codemod) - This codemod is intended to automatically convert your projects from the older moduleFor* syntax of ember-qunit@2 to the newer syntax.
+ - [ember-test-helpers-codemod](https://github.com/simonihmig/ember-test-helpers-codemod) - Codemod to transform your Ember tests to use @ember/test-helpers
+ - [ember-mocha-codemods](https://github.com/Turbo87/ember-mocha-codemods) - Codemod scripts for ember-mocha

 ### Tutorials